tomlaws/appointment-system/README.md

 ### Time Zone Settings
 The application supports configurable timezones:
-- Set `TZ` for server-side timezone
 - Set `NEXT_PUBLIC_TZ` for client-side timezone
-- Both should be set to the same IANA timezone identifier (e.g., "America/New_York", "Asia/Hong_Kong")
+- Should be set to the same IANA timezone identifier (e.g., "America/New_York", "Asia/Hong_Kong")

 ### Office Hours
 Configure business hours in the `OFFICE_HOURS` environment variable: